NVIDIA-AI-IOT/cuPCL/README.md

-# cuda-pcl
+# cuPCL

 <a><img src="https://img.shields.io/badge/-Documentation-bright"/></a>

-cuda-pcl has some libraries used to process points cloud with CUDA and some samples for their usage.
+cuPCL has some libraries used to process points cloud with CUDA and some samples for their usage.
 The are several subfolders in the project and every subfolder has:

 1. lib for segmentation implemented by CUDA